kks32/phd-thesis-template/README.md

 ## Known Issue(s) / Bugs

+*   Hyperlinks doesn't seem to be working in Post-Script file, however works on DVI and PDF (which is produced from the PS file), possibly viewer limitation than a code bug.

 *   No know bug(s) so far.
 If you find any let me know, or even better, patch it and contribute to the development of the LaTeX Template.